pokt-network/docs-v2/README.md

 ##### Contributors
 These are individuals who bring their skills and expertise and contribute to the growth of the network

 ***
 ### Pocket utility

-The project started in 2017, when ETH was in its first bull run.

 The project started in 2017.&#x20;